joesan/plant-simulator-deployment/README.md

 2. The --manifest-generation=true is needed because we are using Kustomize to compose the deployment

-3. The Yes.
-You can use the --git-readonly=true tells that Flux only has read access to your repo
+3. The --git-readonly=true tells that Flux only has read access to your repo

+4. The --namespace=plant-simulator-ns is where you have installed flux into on your cluster

 As a next step, you have to add the public key of your cluster to the GitHub project!